 As it becomes more valuable and we understand it more, it moves further to the right.
 And it falls under ‘Product’.
 Product is when the customer demand establishes.
 We’re starting to get good at this.
 We meet customer demand.
 We refine and start to churn the product out.
 Eventually, it moves over to fall under ‘Commodity’.

 Years ago, servers fell under ‘Genesis’.
 Then we custom-built our own servers.
 After that, we could buy one.
 Now we just rent one when we need it.

 Wardley Maps start with customer needs.
 We have the CEO as our customer of sustainable software.
 The CEO is the anchor user on the map.
 They can see things at the top, but the stuff on the bottom right is less visible.

 Your CEO wants confidence in your technology department.
 You want to make sure that the technology your CEO buys is effective.
 Confidence is based on stability.
 The stability of being able to run your technology.

 You need 3 things to achieve that stability.
-Operational excellence, which is the ability to run the software and respond to events, etc. Security, being able to prevent your software being hacked or compromised.
+Operational excellence, which is the ability to run the software and respond to events, etc. Security is being able to prevent your software from being hacked or compromised.
 And reliability, the fact that it doesn’t fail.

 We are talking about confidence in tech.
 If you want to maintain that confidence, you need to keep innovating.
 And you need to keep evolving.
-You can’t lift and shift, stick in the cloud and then stop.
-Because things evolve and needs emerge.
+You can’t lift and shift, stick in the cloud, and then stop.
+Because things evolve and need to emerge.